Harrison Schmitt: Senate career

 On August 30, 1975, Schmitt retired from NASA to seek election as a Republican to the United States Senate representing New Mexico in the 1976 election.
 The astronaut-politician campaigned for fourteen months, and his campaign focused on the future.
 In the Republican primary, held on June 1, 1976, Schmitt defeated the unknown Eugene Peirce.
 In the election, Schmitt opposed two-term Democratic incumbent Joseph Montoya.
 He defeated Montoya 57% to 43%.

-He served one term and, notably, was the chairman of the Science, Technology, and Space Subcommittee of the United States Senate Committee on Commerce.
+Schmitt served one term and, notably, was the chairman of the Science, Technology, and Space Subcommittee of the United States Senate Committee on Commerce.
 He sought a second term in 1982, facing state Attorney General Jeff Bingaman.
 Bingaman criticized Schmitt for not paying enough attention to local matters; his campaign slogan asked, "What on Earth has he done for you lately?"
 This, combined with the deep recession, proved too much for Schmitt to overcome; he was defeated, 54% to 46%.